One Health Applications of CRISPR/Cas9

 “CRISPR” stands for “clusters of regularly interspaced short palindromic repeats.”
 It is a specialized region of DNA with two distinct characteristics: the presence of nucleotide repeats and spacers.

-Kevin Davies, PhD, Executive Vice President, Strategic Development, Mary Ann Liebert, Inc.
+Kevin Davies, PhD, Executive Editor, The CRISPR Journal, Mary Ann Liebert, Inc.

 Richard Payne, MD, John B. Francis Chair in Bioethics, Center for Practical Bioethics